 Now in its twelfth year, the Livable Buildings Award recognizes projects that demonstrate high occupant satisfaction, excellent design, and innovative operation strategies.
-This year, we are pleased to announce the Rocky Mountain Institute Innovation Center as the top winner, with an honorable mention for the Pomona College Millikan Science Building.
-These buildings, along with all of the finalists, received highly positive feedback from the buildings’ users, as demonstrated by the CBE Occupant Survey.
-In fact, these buildings received the first and second highest rankings for satisfaction with the buildings overall.
-Read more
+This year, we are pleased to announce the Rocky Mountain Institute Innovation Center as the top winner, with an honorable mention for the Pomona College Seaver Laboratory and Andrew Science Hall.

-Project Scientist Fred Bauman recently received the ASHRAE Fellow award, a recognition for those who have distinguished themselves in the heating, ventilation, and air conditioning (HVAC) industry.
-His contributions to ASHRAE and the broader industry are based on the extensive research on underfloor air distribution (UFAD) that he directed at CBE, leading to deeper knowledge and guidance for these advanced HVAC systems.
-More recently, he has led a similar effort within CBE to address thermally massive radiant systems.
-Learn more about his research and what he has been working on over the past 30+ years at UC Berkeley.
-Read more
+Project Scientist Fred Bauman recently received the ASHRAE Fellow award, a recognition for those who have distinguished themselves in the HVAC industry.
+His contributions are based on the extensive research on UFAD that he directed at CBE, leading to deeper knowledge and guidance for these advanced HVAC systems.
+Recently, he has led a similar efforts to address thermally massive radiant systems.

 The emerging trend toward smart electric vehicles is creating new opportunities for synergistic innovations that are applicable to both buildings and cars.
-For example, the Tesla Powerwall, which grew out of automobile battery development, now offers a way for buildings to be more grid responsive.
-Likewise, model-based control concepts, greatly advanced by the automotive sector, are now being tested in the control of complex commercial buildings.
+Model-based control concepts, greatly advanced by the automotive sector, are now being tested in the control of complex commercial buildings.
 These synergies, what we might call the building-automotive nexus, are also reflected in CBE’s body of research on thermal comfort.

-CBE’s research team recently completed an ambitious project with complementary goals of making buildings occupant-responsive in real time, and addressing outdated rules-of-thumb that were leading to poor performance in both energy use and occupant comfort.
-Among the numerous findings from this work, it demonstrated that “personal comfort” chairs led to comfort satisfaction for 96 percent of the test subjects, a level well above what is observed in most buildings.
-The project team also developed and tested innovative HVAC control methods offering significant energy saving potential, and that may be easily implemented in commercial buildings using the most common overhead variable-air-volume (VAV) reheat systems.
-Read more
+CBE’s research team recently completed a project with goals of making buildings occupant-responsive in real time, and addressing outdated rules-of-thumb that lead to poor energy performance and occupant comfort.
+Findings demonstrated that “personal comfort” chairs led to comfort satisfaction for nearly all test subjects.
+The project team also developed and tested innovative HVAC control methods offering significant energy saving potential.